 Patricia Coffee Brewers

 This tiny CBD cafe is a favourite of many office workers.
 It roasts its own beans at Bureaux Collective, a communal roaster in Abbotsford favoured by several other leading coffee shops.
 (Bureaux also delivers its own beans to the public.)
-Until recently, you could only buy Patricia’s beans in person, but the business has opened an online store with subscriptions sent weekly, fortnightly, monthly or bimonthly (you can also buy a la carte if you prefer).
+Until recently, you could only buy Patricia’s beans in person, but the business has opened an online store with subscriptions sent weekly, fortnightly, three-weekly, monthly or bimonthly (you can also buy a la carte if you prefer).
 Shipping is just $5 Australia-wide.
-In the name of consistency, Patricia tends to offer just two espresso blends and two single-origin filter roasts at a time.
+In the name of consistency, Patricia tends to offer just two espresso blends and/or two single-origin filter roasts at a time.

 Originally opened as a small space focusing solely on tea and filter coffee, Assembly in Carlton has since expanded to incorporate a neat espresso bar and an offsite roastery.
 If you’re looking to score brewing equipment alongside the beans, there are some good options here.
 And if you’re a tea enthusiast, look no further: Assembly imports outstanding teas from around the world, which are compelling enough to make coffee-lovers think about brewing something different next time.